solliancenet/azure-synapse-build-together-blog/Blog-2/data-engineering.md

     ![Uploading sample CSV data to the Blob Storage container.](./media/upload-sample-data.png "Uploading sample data")

     >**Note**: Due to the size of this file, it may take a few minutes to upload.
-The file was pulled directly from Azure Open Datasets.
+The data in this ???

 You have finished setting up the Storage Account.
 Now, you will create a *linked service* in Azure Synapse Analytics.

 ## Task 2: Working with Linked Services

 A linked service defines the connection information for a resource, such as a storage account.
-It defines how to connect to data.
+In addition, it describes how to connect to data.

 1. In your Synapse Workspace, select the **Manage** hub (1) and select **Linked services** (2).
 Select **+ New** (3).